 - Is it in a serviceable condition and well maintained?

+To determine whether you need permission for your pavement sign you should check with your local authority.
+If you are unsure of your local authority you can find it using your postcode.
 Here are some planning guides that are currently being used by local authorities as an example of the information to look for:

 - Derby City Council – Pavement obstructions